Joe9121/sdfbdf/README.md

 <a id="introduction"></a>
 ## 🧭 Introduction
-Bitnami’s SealedSecrets enables secure GitOps by encrypting Kubernetes secrets with asymmetric keys.
-However, **key rotation** leaves older secrets vulnerable until manually re-encrypted.
-This proposal automates re-encryption via a new `kubeseal reencrypt` command, ensuring all secrets use the latest key without manual intervention.
+Bitnami’s [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) encrypts Kubernetes secrets using asymmetric keys, but manual re-encryption during key rotation creates operational overhead.
+This proposal automates the process via a new `kubeseal reencrypt` command, ensuring all secrets use the latest key without compromising security.

 ---

 <a id="implementation-overview"></a>
 ## 🔧 Implementation Overview
 ### High-Level Workflow
-1. **Discover**: Fetch all `SealedSecrets` in the cluster/namespace.
-2. **Decrypt**: Unseal secrets using historical private keys.
-3. **Re-encrypt**: Seal secrets with the latest public key.
-4. **Update**: Apply the re-encrypted `SealedSecrets` back to the cluster.

 ```mermaid
 graph TD
   A[ClusterScanner] -->|List SealedSecrets| B[Decryptor]